Incognito-Tabs/Roblox-WS-Execution/readme.md

 2. Wait for the game to load completely.

-3. Locate the "WS Execute" button on the status bar or a similar location within the executor's interface.
+3. Locate the "WS Execute" button on the status bar.

    ![WS Execute Button](https://i.imgur.com/ipzfCf2.png)